adityakalra424/crytonite_taskphase2_adityak/picoCTF/Forensics.md

 **Flag:** `picoCTF{P64P_4N4L7S1S_SU55355FUL_fc4e803f}`

 ## How you approached the challenge:
-I first downloaded the file given in the challenge and i was a pcap file (packet capture) so i opened wireshark and opened the file there.Then i was going throught the traffic and then i saw a transmission from a different source and destination and its payload was readable and it was the flag.
+I first downloaded the file given in the challenge and it was a` pcap file (packet capture)` so i opened wireshark and opened the file there.Then i went throught the traffic and then i saw a transmission from a different source and destination and its payload was readable and it was the flag.
 ![image](https://github.com/user-attachments/assets/1edf9ce7-58d0-4f6a-a91f-7fa6efa2804e)

 ## What you learned through solving this challenge: